- Download Congressional Justification 2019 (504 KB PDF)

 NIDCD Research Advances: Extraordinary research opportunities have led to scientific breakthroughs in the study of genes, proteins, sensory and supporting cells, and molecular processes that directly affect our understanding of communication disorders.
 In the past year, NIDCD-supported research activities have led to advances in the following areas of communication science:

-NIDCD Plans, Priorities, and Challenges for the Future: NIDCD continues its support of new and competing Research Project Grants from investigators who have innovative ideas and fresh perspectives.
-NIDCD is preparing a diverse and talented biomedical research workforce focused on communication disorders, especially the research training and career development of emerging clinician-investigators.
+NIDCD Plans, Priorities, and Challenges for the Future: NIDCD continues its support of new and competing Research Project Grants from investigators who have innovative ideas.
 NIDCD prioritizes its research investments to identify the most promising opportunities for human communication research, including:

 Program Descriptions and Accomplishments